 ON CONQUERING YOUR EXAMS

 (1) Maintain perspective.
-Finals will be over in just over two weeks, and many of you will be off to enjoy the winter recess very soon.
+Finals will be over in just over a week from now, and many of you will be off to enjoy the summer recess very soon.
 You have all taken exams before, and you have all succeeded before.
 While it’s true that Yale can be awfully challenging at times, you’ve made it this far and the end is in sight.
 For those of you who feel a bit nervous, try this meditation strategy: Repeat to yourself often, “I can do it.
 I am a good test taker.”
 It really works!

 (2) Get the details.
 Find out in advance the format of the exam (IDs, essay questions, etc).
 Don’t be shy about asking instructors questions prior to the test date.
 If you missed your review session, talk with a classmate to get that information.